AN OVERVIEW OF MTBF

 Using MTBF Software for Reliability Prediction

-The most cost effective and easiest approach for assessing the MTBF and failure rate of your system if to use a software tool designed for this purpose.
+The most cost effective and easiest approach for assessing the MTBF and failure rate of your system is to use a software tool designed for this purpose.
 Reliability Prediction software has long been used to perform failure rate analysis on complex electromechanical systems.

 While Reliability Prediction is the appropriate term for this analysis, it is sometimes referred to as an MTBF prediction calculation, or an MTBF calculator tool.
 Reliability Prediction tools evaluate failure rate assuming systems are in their “useful life”, or constant failure rate phase of the product lifecycle.
 In this situation, MTBF is equivalent to the inverse of the failure rate, so either or both metrics can be used.

 Reliability Predictions are one of the most widely used techniques in reliability analysis.
 The methods used to assess failure rate are described in the reliability prediction standards.
-There are number of reliability prediction standards in use today, including MIL-HDBK-217, Telcordia SR-332 (formerly Bellcore), 217Plus, ANSI/VITA 51.1, and China’s GJB/z 299.
+There are number of reliability prediction standards in use today, including MIL-HDBK-217, Telcordia SR-332 (formerly Bellcore), 217Plus, NSWC Mechanical, ANSI/VITA 51.1, and China’s GJB/z 299.

 The basis of reliability prediction standards is the statistical analysis of a wide range of component data gathered in the field over a long time period.
 This data is then analyzed to develop a series of equations that can be used to model the underlying failure characteristics of the devices.
 The equations developed include a number of variables that affect reliability, such as operating environments, temperatures, quality levels, and stress factors.